klmmmv/thesis/chap3.md

 - complexity
 - and trustworthiness [@boerger:2003, p.1].

-The ASM-method is suited for procedural single-agent and for asynchronous multiple-agent distributed systems.
+The ASM-method is suited for procedural single-agent and for asynchronous/synchronous multiple-agent distributed systems.

 The method bridges the gap between a human understanding and formulation of real-world problems and the deployment of their algorithmic solutions (implementation as a software and/or hardware machine).

-The ASM-method enables engineers to:
+Using ASMs enables engineers to:

 - Develop a *ground model*.
 The ground model represents a correct and complete human-centric task formulation.
 This is the result of the requirements